-At this point I will usually take a step back and offer the class a few extra words that might help them preform the task e.g. fold, crease, turn over, repeat, etc. I like to keep the list short just so that they still have search for the right words.
+- At this point, I will usually take a step back and offer the class a few extra words that might help them perform the task e.g. fold, crease, turn over, repeat, etc. I like to keep the list short just so that they still have searched for the right words.